AtlasWork/go-atlas/README.md

 ## Executables

-The go-ethereum project comes with several wrappers/executables found in the `cmd` directory.
+The go-atlas project comes with several wrappers/executables found in the `cmd` directory.

 | Command    | Description |
 |:----------:|-------------|